shailaja22/New-lesson/README.md

-git init : To initialize current folder as git repository git clone: brings the git repo from <UR:>
+#Adding Headergit init : To initialize current folder as git repository
+git clone: brings the git repo from <UR:>
 git status: tells us what we need to know about our repository git add filename adds the file to staging area